zalando/postgres-operator/docs/reference/operator_parameters.md

   operator.
 The default is empty.

 ## Kubernetes resource requests

+This group allows you to configure resource requests for the Postgres pods.
+Those parameters are grouped under the `postgres_pod_resources` key in a CRD-based configuration.

 * **default_cpu_request**
   CPU request value for the postgres containers, unless overridden by cluster-specific settings.
 The default is `100m`.